mrvitold/Inv3/PROJECT_SUMMARY.md

 ### Priority 1: Critical Features

-#### 1. Your Own Company Parameters ⭐ NEW
+#### 1. Your Own Company Parameters ✅ COMPLETED
-**Purpose:** App needs to distinguish between partner's company info and user's own company info
-**Requirements:**
-- Add settings/configuration for user's own company:
-  - Company name
+**Status:** Fully implemented and working
+**Features:**
+- Separate "Your Own Company" selector in dropdown menu
+- Auto-selection of newly added/updated companies
+- Edit and delete functionality
-  - VAT number
+- Exclusion of own company VAT number and company number from extraction
-  - Company number
-- When extracting invoice data, identify which company is the partner (seller/supplier)
-- Do NOT use user's own company parameters when filling invoice fields
-- Logic: If extracted company matches user's own company, it's likely the buyer, not the seller
-- Use partner's company info for invoice fields (Company_name, VAT_number, Company_number)

-**Impact:** High - Prevents incorrect data extraction
-**Effort:** Medium (4-5 hours)
+- Multi-layer exclusion logic at all extraction points
+- Informational message when no own company is selected

-#### 2. Skip and Stop Buttons for Import Mode ⭐ NEW
+#### 2. Skip, Stop, and Previous Buttons for Import Mode ✅ COMPLETED
-**Purpose:** Better control during batch invoice processing
-**Requirements:**
-- Add "Skip" button in ReviewScreen when in import mode:
+**Status:** Fully implemented and working
+**Features:**
-  - Skips current invoice and moves to next in queue
+- Skip button: Skips current invoice and moves to next
-  - Does not save current invoice
-- Add "Stop" button in ReviewScreen when in import mode:
-  - Stops processing queue
+- Stop button: Stops processing and clears queue
-  - Returns to main menu
+- Previous button: Navigates back to previous invoice
-  - Clears processing queue
-- Show both buttons only when processing queue is active
-- Position: Near Confirm button or in top bar

-**Impact:** High - Better user experience for batch processing
-**Effort:** Low (2-3 hours)
+- Progress indicator showing "X of Y" format
+- Proper UI with icons and text alignment

 #### 3. Error Handling & User Feedback
 **Current State:** Basic error handling exists